skleijkers/abb07/README.md

-# Implementation of the Ablemail ABB-07 as Home Assistant integration
+# Home Assistant integration of the Ablemail ABB-07

 The Ablemail ABB-07 (ABB07) is a serial to bluetooh device for communication with their chargers.
 See their website for the products compatible with the ABB-07 https://ablemail.co.uk/.
 They provide an app for IOS and Android for readout and adjusting settings.